christophgockel/christophgockel.github.io/_posts/2014-10-02-isolate-css.md

 ---
 Hiding details is generally a desirable goal when developing software.

-The purpose of the above is to increase the cohesion of parts in our software, as well as to decouple them better from each other via well defined interfaces or boundaries.
+The purpose of hiding details is to increase the cohesion of parts in our software, as well as to decouple them better from each other via well defined interfaces or boundaries.

-This is a well known approach when it comes to isolating yourself from external dependencies in your code.
-But why only apply it for code you write for the back-end?
-The same abstraction principles apply no matter what external dependency you want to isolate yourself from.
+This is a well known approach when it comes to isolating ourselves from external dependencies in our code.
+But why only apply it for code we write for the back-end?
+The same abstraction principles apply no matter what external dependency we want to isolate ourselves from.

-So it can and should be applied to any CSS framework you use.
-No matter whether you're using [Bootstrap](http://getbootstrap.com/), [Pure](http://purecss.io/), [Less](http://lessframework.com/), [Blueprint](http://www.blueprintcss.org/), [960](http://960.gs/), &hellip;
+So it can and should be applied to any CSS framework we use.
+No matter whether we're using [Bootstrap](http://getbootstrap.com/), [Pure](http://purecss.io/), [Less](http://lessframework.com/), [Blueprint](http://www.blueprintcss.org/), [960](http://960.gs/), &hellip;

-The application you write should not have any direct coupling to an external framework.
-There should be no CSS classes directly used that were not defined by you for your project.
+Our applications should not have any direct coupling to an external framework.
+There should be no CSS classes directly used that were not defined by us for our project.

-For my example code I will use Yahoo!'s Pure framework.
-But the principles apply no matter what framework you use.
+For the example code I will use Yahoo!'s [Pure framework](http://purecss.io/).
+But the principles apply for any framework.

-Pure provides `pure-g` classes to create a grid and several `pure-u-*` classes as units/columns within these grids.
+Pure provides `pure-g` classes to create a grid, and several `pure-u-*` classes as units/columns within these grids.

-A grid with two buttons next to each other can be done like this:
+A grid with two buttons next to each other can be defined like this:

 ```html
 <div class="pure-g">